awsdocs/aws-opsworks-user-guide/doc_source/opscm-addnodes.md

 The minimum supported version of `chef-client` on nodes associated with an AWS OpsWorks for Chef Automate server is 12\.16\.42\.
 We recommend running `chef-client` 13\.6\.4\.

 This walkthrough demonstrates how to run a `knife` command that adds, or *bootstraps*, an EC2 instance so that the Chef server can manage it\.
-For more information about how to add nodes automatically by using a script to perform unattended association of nodes with the Chef server, see \.
+For more information about how to add nodes automatically by using a script to perform unattended association of nodes with the Chef server, see [Adding Nodes Automatically in AWS OpsWorks for Chef Automate](opscm-unattend-assoc.md)\.

-## Supported Operating Systems<a name="w3ab2b9c19c13b9"></a>
+## Supported Operating Systems<a name="w4ab1b9c21c13b9"></a>

 For the current list of supported operating systems for nodes, see the [Chef website](https://docs.chef.io/platforms.html)\.

-## Add Nodes with Knife<a name="w3ab2b9c19c13c11"></a>
+## Add Nodes with Knife<a name="w4ab1b9c21c13c11"></a>

 The [https://github.com/chef/knife-ec2](https://github.com/chef/knife-ec2) plug\-in is included with the Chef DK\.
 If you are more familiar with `knife-ec2`, you can use it instead of `knife bootstrap` to provision and bootstrap new EC2instances\.
 Otherwise, launch a new EC2 instance, and then follow the steps in this section\.